Skip to main content

 • mentoring philosophy (personal statement from the nominee)

 Nomination letters and any accompanying information/documentation are due in the Office of Graduate Studies by March 1.
 As this is a mentoring award, letters focusing on the applicant’s mentoring skills and activities from past and present students are highly recommended.
 Please submit only documentation relevant to the mentoring of graduate students.
-All materials need to be submitted in a 1-inch binder divided by sections matching the checklist.
-All materials need to be submitted electronically following the order of the sections matching the checklist to nkersten@unomaha.edu (Subject line: Faculty Award for Outstanding Graduate Mentor).
+All materials need to be submitted electronically following the order of the sections matching the checklist to nkersten@unomaha.edu ( Subject line: Faculty Award for Outstanding Graduate Mentor).
+Access the nomination form (check list) from the Forms & Resources page.

 Nominations will be considered active for three years after the date of submission unless the nominee is a recipient of the award or withdraws his/her name from consideration.
 At their discretion, nominees may submit, in subsequent years, additional support materials to the retained nominations.
 An individual who has previously received the award may become eligible again after five years on the basis of mentoring achievement which was not used to support the previous award.